Welcome to Trent!

 All new employees in Ontario, including student employees, casual employees, TAs, markers and volunteers receiving an honorarium of $500 or more, are required by law to complete the Ministry of Labour Health and Safety Worker Awareness Training on their first day of employment.
 New supervisors are required to complete the Ministry of Labour Health and Safety Supervisor Awareness Training.

 Employees are only required to complete this Health and Safety Awareness training once.
 New employees who have completed their training at Trent University do not require proof of completion to be sent.
 If new employees have already completed this training through another employer, they must provide proof of completion to their supervisor prior to their start date.
-Supervisors are required to attach the proof of completion with the employee’s hiring paperwork, and inform Risk Management by email that the employee has already completed the training.
+Supervisors are required to attach the proof of completion with the employee’s hiring paperwork, and inform Human Resources by email that the employee has already completed the training.
 Proof of completion will be retained on the employee’s personnel file.

 Campus Violence and Harassment, Human Rights and AODA, WHMIS, and Privacy Training must also be completed within one week of commencing employment.
 All mandatory training can be accessed through Blackboard on the MyTrent Learning System: https://my.trentu.ca/portal.

 Note: Students/staff that have a staff email account set up, are automatically enrolled in the mandatory training listed above.
 Training instructions (including how to self-enroll) are posted on the H&S website: https://www.trentu.ca/healthandsafety/training-instructions.

 Trent's exceptional facilities for research and teaching are located on a beautiful approximately 1,400-acre riverfront campus in Peterborough, Ontario, Canada, with a graduate college campus in downtown Peterborough.
 The University's satellite campus is in Oshawa, Ontario.
 Maps of Trent University.